SarthakNarang7/Financepeer-Task/README.md

 #### After Logging in user would see 2 options:

-i) Upload a new File
+i) Upload a new JSON File
 ii) Show All Records